Nearly 2,000 years ago, Jesus Christ built His Church—and promised that it could never be destroyed

 Smith came to Mt.
 Olive from Mt.
 Hopewell Missionary Baptist Church in Nashville, Tennessee.
 Since coming to Mt.
 Olive, Pastor Smith was instrumental in establishing several new ministries, including Media ministry and the single's ministry.
 Seven new "trained Deacons have been added to the Deacons Ministry; television and radio broadcasts of preaching and teaching sessions are aired weekly.
 A mission and vision statement have been developed that encompasses the goals that Mt.
 Olive seeks to attain in promoting the Kingdom of Christ.

-A Tuesday noon prayer and praise service has been initiated under Pastor Smith's administration.
+A Tuesday noon bible study and prayer and praise service has been initiated under Pastor Smith's administration.
 Attendance at Sunday School, Sunday morning services, mid-week Bible Study and various other services has increased tremendously.
 A new members' class, taught by the Pastor, was established to accomodate those new to the congregation to the workings of the Baptist Church, in general, and Mt.
 Olive , specifically.